truenas/documentation/content/API/_index.md

 ![SCALEapidocs](/images/SCALE/23.10/SCALEapidocs.png "API Docs location")

-Alternatively, append `/api/docs/` to your TrueNAS hostname or IP address in a browser to access the API documentation.
+Alternatively, append `/api/docs/` to your TrueNAS host name or IP address in a browser to access the API documentation.

 For convenience, we store static builds of the current 2.0 API documentation on the Docs Hub:
 * [Websocket Protocol](/api/scale_websocket_api.html)